runicfox/rockwoods-linux-zine/content/issue-001/04-privacy-and-freedom.md

 ---

-> “Free expression and privacy are not incompatible with technology; they are what make it worth building.” -Cindy Cohn, Executive Director, Electronic Frontier Foundation
+> 💬 *“Free expression and privacy are not incompatible with technology; they are what make it worth building.”* -Cindy Cohn, Executive Director, Electronic Frontier Foundation